Book Review: Holmes and Watson

 I encountered Punk Rock Aerobics last fall whilst I was working on the Boston Public Library Passport Challenge (a missive for another day).
 The Parker Hill branch of the BPL was celebrating “Punk Rock Week” and I decided it give the it a whirl.
 I had a lot of sweaty fun and picked up the book.

 The creators hated traditional fitness classes and gyms, but wanted to get in shape.
 After becoming certified aerobics instructors, like true punks, they tossed everything out and developed their own gritty workouts with moves like “skank” and “Iggy’s pop”.
-However, many of the exercises are ones you would recognizes, just with punkier names, like the “unnatural axe” is a hamstring stretch.
+However, many of the exercises are ones you would recognize, just with punkier names, like the “unnatural axe” is a hamstring stretch.

 The book takes you through the equipment needed, including good sneakers, a mat, water, weights (they use bricks) and then progresses through the vocabulary: stretches (both warm-up and cool-down), cardio, strength training (standing and on the floor).
 All of these are illustrated with black and white photos.
 The cardio moves are classified as hi-fi or lo-fi (high or low impact) or both.
 Difficulty is rated with skulls.
 “Hand-written” notes give helpful tips.